First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Amplitude and Ratios

-The next figure shows the plot of Amplitude vs. $Q/M$ for $l = 2$.
+Figure~\ref{fig:amp_l_2} shows the plot of Amplitude vs. $Q/M$ for $l = 2$.
 The graph for quadrupole perturbations($l = 2$) follows a trend very similar to that observed for $l = 1$.
-The amplitude is highest when $Q/M \sim 0$ (nearly neutral black hole) and decreases significantly as $Q/M$ increases, stabilizing at a low value for highly charged black holes ($Q/M \sim 1$).
-This similarity indicates that, like dipole perturbations, quadrupole perturbations are also strongly suppressed by the presence of a significant electric field as the black hole becomes more charged.
+The amplitude is highest when $Q/M \sim 0$ (nearly neutral BH) and decreases significantly as $Q/M$ increases, stabilizing at a low value for highly charged BHs ($Q/M \sim 1$).
+This similarity indicates that, like dipole perturbations, quadrupole perturbations are also strongly suppressed by the presence of a significant electric field as the BH becomes more charged.

-The graph of amplitude versus $Q/M$ for $l = 3$ (octuple perturbations) shows a notable difference compared to the plots for $l = 1$ and $l = 2$.
-While the amplitude decreases with increasing $Q/M$ for $l = 1$ and $l = 2$, the amplitude for $l = 3$ increases as $Q/M$ approaches $1$ (highly charged black hole).
+Figure~\ref{fig:amp_l_3} shows the graph of amplitude versus $Q/M$ for $l = 3$ (octuple perturbations).
+We can see a notable difference compared to the plots for $l = 1$ and $l = 2$.
+While the amplitude decreases with increasing $Q/M$ for $l = 1$ and $l = 2$, the amplitude for $l = 3$ increases as $Q/M$ approaches $1$ (highly charged BH).
 This opposite trend suggests that octopole perturbations behave differently in the presence of a strong electric field.
 The increase in amplitude for $l=3$ may be due to stronger coupling between the higher multipole moment and the electromagnetic field, leading to enhanced perturbation amplitudes as the charge-to-mass ratio increases.

-The graph for $l = 4$ reveals yet a different kind of behavior: The amplitude reaches a maximum at a particular value of $Q/M$ and then decreases as $Q/M$ increases further.
+Figure~\ref{fig:amp_l_4} reveals yet a different kind of behavior: The amplitude reaches a maximum at a particular value of $Q/M$ and then decreases as $Q/M$ increases further.
 This behavior can be attributed to resonance effects and the strong coupling between the hexadecapole perturbations and the BH's electromagnetic field.

 At a specific $Q/M$ value, the wavelength of the perturbations may match with the electromagnetic field, leading to resonance.
 This resonance enhances the interaction between the perturbations and the electromagnetic field, resulting in a peak in the amplitude.
 However, as $Q/M$ increases beyond this point, the electromagnetic field becomes even stronger, suppressing the perturbations and reducing their amplitude.
 Additionally, the inner horizon $r_-$ becomes more significant, further contributing to the suppression of the perturbations.